DeepikaKaranji/RideShare-DBaaS/README.md

 # Rideshare

-This repository reflects the a 4 stage process we followed for creating the backend of Rideshare.
+This repository reflects the 4 stage process we followed for creating the backend of Rideshare.

 Stage 1: Build APIs
 Stage 2: Dockerised APIs into 1 docker container